-The gynecologic oncology specialists at Norton Women’s Care provide comprehensive diagnosis and treatment for all types of gynecologic cancers, including specialties in cervical, uterine and ovarian cancer.
+The gynecologic oncology specialists at Norton Women’s Care provide comprehensive diagnosis and treatment for all types of gynecologic cancers, including:

 Treatment options depend on the specific type and stage of cancer.
-Women with early-stage gynecologic cancer often undergo a hysterectomy—the surgical removal of the uterus.
-Sometimes the surgeon also will remove the ovaries, fallopian tubes and/or select lymph nodes during the procedure.
+Women with early stage gynecologic cancer often undergo a hysterectomy — surgical removal of the uterus.
+Sometimes the surgeon also will remove the ovaries, fallopian tubes and/or some lymph nodes during the procedure.

-There are different types of hysterectomy procedures depending on the patient's medical history and health, as well as the extent of cancer growth.
+There are different types of hysterectomy procedures, depending on your medical history and health, as well as the extent of cancer growth.

 Hysterectomy can be performed through the vagina or abdomen.
 If the uterus is large or there is internal scarring from prior surgery or other conditions, abdominal hysterectomy usually is performed.